Personal Essay

 I was twelve years old when I realized that absolute perfection is indistinguishable from nothingness.

-That childhood insight haunted me for over five decades.
+That childhood insight haunted me for decades.

 Between 1990 and 1992, while managing IT systems for a major financial institution and studying law at night, I wrote my first novel.
 I never tried to publish it.
 Eventually I lost the file—WordPerfect on floppy disks, long gone.
 But I'd printed a draft on a dot-matrix printer.
 That physical copy survived, yellowed and smelling of humidity, stored in a box.